 The Active Together Board also has the powers to appoint a Nominations Committee who would be responsible for appointing new Board Members.
 The Board exercised these powers in 2022 to recruit its current Chairperson.
 A full list of Board Members and Advisers can be found here

 The Active Together (AT) Board and core team believes that equality of opportunity should be at the heart of all sport and physical activity provision within Leicestershire, Leicester and Rutland.
-The AT Board has produced a Inclusion Action Plan that promotes and champions inclusion, diversity, community cohesion and human rights.
+The AT Board has produced an Equality and Diversity Action Plan that promotes and champions inclusion, diversity, community cohesion and human rights.
 Furthermore, the action plan sets out the Board's intention to empower under-represented groups and individuals to participate in physical activity and sport and take a pro-active role in society.
 Being inclusive and ensuring that our decisions are fair, equitable and that there is a focus on reducing inequality is core value of the work of the AT Board and core team do and is stated as such in the Physical Activity Framework (2022-2031).
-The latest AT Board Inclusion Action Plan and progress report can be found below.
+The latest AT Board Equality and Diversity Action Plan and progress report can be found below.